 - Tar road running through the park, creating a lack of wilderness appeal

-Hluhluwe-iMfolozi offers great wildlife viewing and is home to all species of the Big Five.
+Hluhluwe-iMfolozi offers great wildlife viewing and is home to all of the Big Five.
 Both rhino species are present and white rhino is particularly common.
 The thick vegetation makes it difficult to spot any of the big cats.
-Several packs of wild dogs roam around the reserve and are most likely spotted when active early or late in the day.
+Several packs of wild dog roam around the reserve and are most likely spotted when active early or late in the day.

 The park has beautiful scenery with rolling hills, valleys, forests and grassy plains.
 Three rivers flow in the valleys.
 Most of the vegetation is very thick, making wildlife viewing a bit more of a challenge.

 Weather & Climate

 Winter at Hluhluwe-iMfolozi, which lasts from May to September, is generally a warm and dry affair.
 The exception tends to be the mid-season period from June to August when the mornings can be quite cool.
 Summer (October to April), on the other hand, is hot and humid.
 The park also gets lashed by thunderstorms in the afternoon.

 The humidity, high-season prices and crowds, and regular downpours are three reasons why the Wet season (October to April) isn’t that appealing for a visit.
 You’ll likely enjoy the wildlife watching more in the Dry season (May to September) when the sky is cloud-free, and the animals make a beeline for water sources.
 You’ll also have the park mostly to yourself then, with the exception of school holidays, of course.

 Want to Visit Hluhluwe-iMfolozi GR?